solidusio/solidus/guides/taxation/pricing_and_taxation.md

-# Pricing and Taxation

-Taxation and prices are two intertwined topics in Solidus, mainly because a large number of jurisdictions in the world use VAT-style taxation, which influences the price at which an item is sold.

-## Taxation

-Solidus represents taxes for an order's items by using `Spree::TaxCategory` and `Spree::TaxRate`.

-Tax rates are associated with a tax category and a zone.
-If an order's `tax_address` falls within a zone, that zone's tax rates will apply to all line items and shipments with respectively matching tax categories.

-### Sales tax vs. Value-Added Tax

-In eCommerce, the type of tax we care about is consumption tax.
-Consumption taxes can take the form of Sales tax or Value Added Tax (VAT).

-The Sales tax policies found in the USA are *additional* taxes.
-For Sales tax, item prices do not change when adding them to an order.
-Instead they are added on top of the item price just before calculating the order total.

-With Value-Added tax (VAT), as found most other parts of the world, the prices of products and line items need to be shown *including* the consumption tax.
-When a product is exported, the price of that product has to change: It will be lower, because there is no included tax anymore.

-Most taxes can be considered one of these two types.
-For instance, in Australia customers pay a Goods and Services Tax (GST).
-This is basically equivalent to VAT in Europe.
-See the example section at the bottom.

-***
-Sales tax within the United States can get exceptionally complex, with different states, counties and even cities having different taxation rates.
-If you are shipping interstate within the United States, we would strongly advise you to use the an external service so that you get correct tax rates.
-***

-### Tax Rates

-A tax rate consists of an (percentage) amount, a zone for which it is valid, a tax category for which it is used, and an Boolean indicating whether the tax rate represents a Value-Added Tax (VAT) or not.

-Solidus will calculate tax based on all matching tax rates for the order's tax address.
-It's also possible to have more than one applicable tax rate for a single zone.
-In order for a tax rate to apply to a particular product, that product must have a tax category that matches the tax category of the tax rate.

-To differentiate between VAT and Sales tax in Solidus, use the `included_in_price` boolean on the `Spree::TaxRate` model.
-If `included_in_price` is set to `true`, Solidus will assume VAT-style taxation for this tax rate, if it is set to `false`, it will assume Sales tax style taxation.

-### Tax Categories

-Products within Solidus can be linked to Tax Categories, which are then used to find the taxation rate for the products when they are purchased.
-One Tax Category can be set to being the default for the entire system, which means that if a product doesn't have a tax category set, then the default tax category would be used.

-Per default Solidus assumes that all products are without tax.
-Only if a product has a tax category set, or there is a global default tax category set, will products be taxed.
-The tax category is specific to taxation, and is normally never seen by the user so you could call it something generic like "Taxable Goods."
-If you wish to tax certain products at different rates, however, then you will want to choose something more descriptive (ex.
-"Clothing.").

-## Shipping vs. Billing Address

-Most tax jurisdictions base the tax on the shipping address of where the order is being shipped to.
-So in these cases the shipping address is used when determining the tax zone.
-Solidus does, however, allow you to use the billing address to determine the zone.

-To determine tax based on billing address instead of shipping address you will need to set the `Spree::Config[:tax_using_ship_address]` preference to `false`.

 ### Calculators

 Every `Spree::TaxRate` has a `Spree::Calculator` that calculates the correct tax amount for a given shipment or line item.
 In most cases you should be able to use Solidus's `DefaultTax` calculator.
 It is suitable for both Sales tax and VAT scenarios.

 If you want or need to change the default tax calculation behavior, please  have a look at the [Default Tax Calculator Specs](https://github.com/solidusio/solidus/blob/master/core/spec/models/spree/calculator/default_tax_spec.rb) or its [implementation](https://github.com/solidusio/solidus/blob/master/core/app/models/spree/calculator/default_tax.rb).

-### Order Taxation in Solidus

-When Solidus applies tax to an order, the following things happen:

-It iterates over all line items, selecting the tax rates matching the tax category of the line item's variant.
-For each of the tax rates, its percentage is multiplied with the line item's `amount` (`price * quantity - promotions`).
-That calculated amount will then be stored in a tax adjustment to the line item.

-Depending on whether the tax rates are `included_in_price`, Solidus will store the sum of tax adjustments in the line item's `included_tax_total` or `additional_tax_total` columns.

-The same procedure is executed on an orders shipments.

-Finally, the `included_tax_total` and `additional_tax_total` of all line items and shipments are summed up, and stored in the order's `included_tax_total` and `additional_tax_total`.
-The `included_tax_total` column does not affect the order's total, while the `additional_tax_total` does.

-Every time an order is changed (i.e. while proceeding the checkout), the taxation system will check whether any tax adjustments need to be changed and update all the taxation-relevant totals.

-***
-To best appreciate how Solidus' taxation system works, have a look at the [taxation integration specs](https://github.com/solidusio/solidus/blob/master/core/spec/models/spree/tax/taxation_integration_spec.rb).
-***

 ## Pricing